 I met teenagers and farmers and stood alone in the open plains.
 To my surprise, I didn't feel the deep connection to family and place that I was looking for.
 Farmers were committing suicide, young people felt stranded, farms were left abandoned.
-Whole towns, such as Sioux City, reminded me of abandoned blocks in the South Bronx: meatpacking plants boarded up, spooky and left for ruins.
-Indian reservations weren't even on the map, and yet I knew of their history of bloodshed.
+Whole towns, such as Sioux City, reminded me of abandoned blocks in the South Bronx.
+The meatpacking plants boarded up, spooky, and left for ruins.
+Native peoples' reservations weren't even on the map, yet I knew of their bloody history.
 Suddenly middle America seemed incredibly violent and lonely.

 I wrote an essay, published by Cleis Press, about my experiences.
 I also started writing short stories about the teenage girls I met.
 Soon I thought wouldn't it be more interesting to write a novel, rather than a nonfiction book, about trying to find home in the abandoned heartland?
-I realized I had the perfect character--a punky street kid named Girl I'd written about in a short story a couple years earlier.
-I thought, I'll put Girl out in Nebraska on a farm.
-I'd stumbled on a perfect contrast: a rootless, wild California kid juxtaposed with all the clichés of the American heartland.
+I realized I had the perfect character—a punky street kid named Girl I'd once written about in a short story.
+I'd stumbled on a perfect contrast—a rootless, wild California kid juxtaposed with all the clichés of the American heartland.

 Excerpt from CRASHING AMERICA